 - A stand mixer or hand mixer.
 Please use the paddle attachment if using a stand mixer.

-- Heavy, non reactive saucepan such as stainless steel, anodized aluminum, and enamel.
+- Heavy, nonreactive saucepan such as stainless steel, anodized aluminum, and enamel.
 I do not recommend using plain aluminum or unlined copper since those materials will react with the acid in the lemons.
-This will not only cause a discoleration but also a metalic taste.
+This will not only cause a discoloration but also a metallic taste.

 - fine mesh strainer and a bowl to strain your curd into

 How to make Foolproof Lemon Curd

 This foolproof recipe for lemon curd works perfectly to sandwich together gluten free linzer cookies.
 It can be made up to two weeks in advance and can even be frozen if needed.